-Performance Characteristics in the ASC-US Population in Samples Collected in SurePathTM Preservative Fluid (3 21 Years)
+Performance Characteristic in the ASC-US Population in Samples Collected in SurePath[TM] Preservative Fluid (≥ 21 Years)

-Table 61 displays a summary of the CPRP diagnosis stratified by the cobas® HPV Test results (positive and negative) for 856 women.
-Among the 856 evaluable women, there were 75 cases of 3 CIN2 (prevalence 8.8%) and 32 cases of 3 CIN3 (prevalence of 3.7%).
+Table 57 displays a summary of the CPRP diagnosis stratified by the cobas® HPV Test results (positive and negative) for 856 women.

-Table 61 Summary of the cobas® HPV Test Results and Central Pathology Review Panel Diagnosis in the ASC-US Population (3 21 Years) - SurePathTM Preservative Fluid
+Summai Summary of the cobas [®] HPV Test Results and Central Pathology Review Panel Diagnosis - SurePath TM Preservative Fluid

+Central Pathology Review Panel Diagnosis

-cobas® HPV Test Result Undetermined Normal CIN1 CIN2 ≥ CIN3 Total
+cobas [®] HPV Test Result Undetermined Normal CIN1 CIN2 ≥CIN3 Total

 Positive 3 264 64 34 28 393

 Negative 7 410 33 9 4 463

 Total 10 674 97 43 32 856

-Ten women had undetermined histology results which lead to 846 women being included in the clinical performance estimates analysis.
+Ten women had undeterminate histology results which lead to 846 women being included in the clinical performance estimates analysis.

-Performance of the cobas® HPV Test in Detecting ≥ CIN2 and ≥ CIN3 in the Non-vaccinated population - SurePath
+Performance of the cobas[®] HPV Test in Detecting ≥CIN2 and ≥CIN3 in the Non- vaccinated population - SurePath

-Table 62 displays a summary of the CPRP diagnosis stratified by the cobas[®] HPV Test results (positive and negative) in the non-vaccinated population.
+Table 58 displays a summary of the CPRP diagnosis stratified by the cobas[®] HPV Test results (positive and negative) in the non-vaccinated population.
 The risk of \geq CIN2 in subjects with HPV positive results and with HPV negative results was ~14% (34/250) and ~2% (6/326), respectively.
 The risk of \geq CIN3 in subjects with HPV positive and with HPV negative results was ~7% (17/250) and ~1% (2/326), respectively.